 The Role of Wellness Champions

 Wellness champions can be volunteers within the organization, or appointed by the management.
 They organize the company's wellness program in a way that it is meaningful, well communicated, and encourages participation and collaboration.
 They also offer mentoring and limited coaching for employees who need help creating a healthy regimen.

 The wellness champion will reach out to companies for collaboration and organize local competitions, events, and sponsorships.
 They have an important role in motivating and encouraging workers and engaging with communities.

 As a conclusion, – if utilized well – an employee wellness program that is based on the collaboration between employees and the company can create multiple benefits for the company and workers alike.
 It can reduce health-related costs, increase motivation, and create a positive culture within the organization.

 If you need help with developing employee wellness programs, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.